oasci/pitt-biosc1540-2024s/biosc1540/syllabus/cadences.md

 # Cadences

-!!! danger "DRAFT"

-    This page is a work in progress and is subject to change at any moment.

 In this course, we will be following a structured cadence that is designed to help you achieve your academic goals.
 The cadence of the course refers to the rhythm and pace at which we will cover the material.
 By following a structured schedule, you will be able to plan your study time more effectively and stay on track with the course material.
-It is a carefully crafted schedule that ensures we cover all the topics in a timely manner while giving you enough time to absorb the material.
+It is a carefully crafted schedule that ensures we cover all the topics promptly while giving you enough time to absorb the material.

 ## Module